satansdeer/satansdeer.github.com/_posts/2017-10-08-basic-karma-js.markdown

 });
 ```

-This spec represents classic interview question used to weed out the uncompetent programmers.
+This spec represents classic interview question used to weed out the incompetent programmers.
 No doubt you are familiar with it.

 Now start karma.